 by Lynette Kee, MA

-The first year of employment is a particularly sensitive time for clinicians to establish a loyal relationship or to become disenfranchised.
+The first year of employment is a particularly stressful time and a sensitive time for clinicians to establish a loyal relationship or to become disenfranchised.
 Investing in the development and ongoing maintenance of a robust clinician onboarding program will assist you in providing the support, preparation, and foundation that clinicians need for a successful career at your organization.
-Here’s a checklist of some of the most important areas.
-How does your organization’s clinician onboarding program stack up?

 About the author

 As programmatic advisor for Clinical Workforce Solutions – Physician and APP Onboarding, Lynette Kee, MA, serves as a subject matter expert and primary point of contact for members who are partnering with Vizient to create a best-in-class onboarding and engagement experience for clinicians.
 She assists in ongoing program development, implementation, training and evaluation.
 Lynette has over 20 years experience in health care and has primarily focused on patient experience and workforce issues like clinician recruitment, onboarding, engagement and leadership development.